lympid/lympid-core/README.md

 When `go` is invoked, the state machine auto starts by default and the initial transition is fired.
 Therefore, the state machine is now on state "off", waiting for either event "ON" or event "KILL".
-You can see so by takign a snapshot of the state machine and looking at its active state configuration:
+You can see so by taking a snapshot of the state machine and looking at its active state configuration:

 ```java
 System.out.println(fsm.snapshot().activateStates()); // outputs off